marcoftmartins/boraCodar-01-music-player/README.md

 You can access the original layout using [this link](https://www.figma.com/community/file/1195050524500542670).

-## 📋 Licence
+## 📋 License

-This project is under the IMT license
+This project is under the IMT license.